dmytro-ustynov/OS-helper/README.md

 IP address should be in the same network as the router (host PC), and the same network mask.

-## Docker minimal setup
+# Docker minimal setup

 To install follow instructions from https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository

-After installation it is very helpful to add your username to `docker` group, so you can run docker commands without `sudo`:
+After the installation, it is very helpful to add your username to `docker` group, so you can run docker commands without `sudo`:

 ```bash
 sudo usermod -aG docker $USER